bbc/genie-starter-pack/docs/development/achievements.md

 A call to `gmi.achievements.get()` will return an array matching the achievements config with any additional data from local storage ( e.g: achieved status or current progress value)

 ## Button styling and indicator
-The following theme files should not be edited as they need to stay consistent across games:
+The following theme files should not be edited.
+It is a requirement that they remain consistent across games:

 * _themes/#####/gel/desktop/notification.mp3_
 * _themes/#####/gel/desktop/notification.png_